-One day, I was treating myself to a luxurious lunch of thick wholemeal bread, cheese, cucumber, tomatoes, corn relish, jam, etc. As I came to butter and prepare a slice of bread, I noticed a little gnat walking slowly down the index finger of my right hand.
+One day, I was treating myself to a luxurious lunch of thick wholemeal bread, cheese, cucumber, tomatoes, corn relish, jam, etc. As I spread some margarine on a slice of bread with my left hand (I am left-handed), I noticed a little gnat walking slowly down the index finger of my right hand.

 After taking a close look at the gnat, and feeling that it was extremely vulnerable, I thought I should try to remove it from my finger.
 I tried to blow it off.
 The little gnat held firm, and seemed to hold on shivering, defiantly.
 I shook my hand, and flicked it in different ways, but the little gnat held firm, appearing to be completely unperturbed.
 Then I tried to poke around near it, to try to frighten it away.
 But no, the gnat was not alarmed by the huge finger poking around near it, and seemed to just continue on its own as best it could.
 I tried to blow it off again, but the little gnat seemed to be very stubborn, and wasnt dislodged no good!

 The gnat then started walking around my finger, towards the valley between my index and middle fingers.
 It didnt seem frightened or cautious, but then, why should it be?
 The world must be so different for such a small creature.
 How small its eyes must be!
 I moved my fingers closer together, thinking I might get a reaction it might get agitated by the lack of clear space, and move away from the area between my fingers.
 But no, it didnt seem to mind at all!
 It kept on going, and when within reach of it, moved its hold to the other finger.
 I was wishing that it would just go, but it didnt, so I resumed my lunch, being careful to keep my right hand, with its little rider, away from the food.